Graphegon/pygraphblas/README.md

 ## Docker

-pygraphblas is distributed as a docker image on [Docker Hub](https://cloud.docker.com/repository/docker/pygraphblas/pygraphblas/general) and can be run with the command:
+pygraphblas is distributed as two different docker images on [Docker Hub](https://cloud.docker.com/repository/docker/pygraphblas/pygraphblas/general) .
+The "minimal" image, containing only the library and [ipython](https://ipython.org/) and can be run with the command:

     docker run --rm -it graphblas/pygraphblas-minimal ipython

-## Tutorial

-You can run a Jupyter notebook server with docker and try the example
+You can run a "full" [Jupyter notebook](https://jupyter.org/) server with docker and try the example Notebooks use the command:
-Notebooks:

     docker run --rm -it graphblas/pygraphblas-notebook

-Open up the URL `http://127.0.0.1:8888/tree/pygraphblas/demo` and see the following Notebooks:
+Open up the URL printed on your terminal screen, typically something liker `http://127.0.0.1:8888/tree/pygraphblas/demo` and see the following Notebooks:

  - [Introduction to GraphBLAS with Python](./pygraphblas/demo/Introduction-to-GraphBLAS-with-Python.ipynb)
  - [PageRank](./pygraphblas/demo/PageRank.ipynb)